IntegrCiTy/zerobnl/docs/docu.md

 Examples:
 - do you put a heat pump and its associated controller in the same sub-system or in two different one ?
 - do you want to transfer mass flow [kg/s] and temperature [°C] or only a thermal power [kW] ?
-- what is the optimal communication step size between the sub-systems ?
+- what is the more adapted communication step size between the sub-systems ?

 #### 2. Choose simulation tools

+In order to be used in a co-simulation a simulation tool must be able to communicate with an external process, so it is possible to get a value, set a value and make a simulation step.

+Some standards already exists like [Functional Mock-up Interface](https://fmi-standard.org/) to facilitate data exchanged between models.

+> Functional Mock-up Interface (FMI) is a tool independent standard to support both model exchange and co-simulation of dynamic models using a combination of xml-files and compiled C-code.

 #### 3. Implement models